TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 32/Exodus 32.17.md

 ---

-And when Joshua heard the noise of the people as they shouted, he said unto Moses, There is a noise of war in the camp.
+When Joshua heard the noise of the people as they shouted, he said to Moses, "There is the noise of war in the camp."